 Prospective solar panel owners usually have a goal for how much energy they want to produce.
 Maybe it is 100% of their household needs, or even just 50%.
 In any case, there are a number of factors that will influence the energy production capabilities of a solar panel and how many panels they’ll need.

-With the cost of solar dropping each year, it is much more realistic for home and business owners to install solar panels on their property.
+With the cost of solar dropping over 60% in the last 10 years, it is much more realistic for home and business owners to install solar panels on their property.
 In this post, we explore how solar panels function and produce energy.

 First, let’s go over the basics.

 How Does a Solar Panel Produce Energy?

 Solar panels work by allowing particles of light, called photons, to knock electrons from their atomic orbitals.
 The electrons are captured on conductors in the form of an electric current and this electricity is harnessed and preserved.
 The area where this reaction occurs is called a photovoltaic cell or solar cell.

 Solar panels (or modules) are made up of hundreds or thousands of these cells, and multiple solar panels make up a solar array.
 These arrays are connected into the existing electrical grid and/or battery storage so that the generated energy can be directed properly.